mattes337/outline/changes/REFRESH.md

 ## Important Note

 Before implementing these changes, the actual codebase must be checked as this document will be applied for future upstream updates.
 The implementation details may need to be adjusted based on the current state of the codebase.

+## Code Cleanup

+### Removed Obsolete Code and Redundancies

+1. WebsocketProvider.tsx:
+   - Removed redundant custom AlertTriangleIcon component in favor of the one from outline-icons
+   - Consolidated debug logging with consistent use of debug flag
+   - Improved error handling in debouncedRefreshDocument
+   - Removed redundant logging in document fetch flow

+2. MultiplayerEditor.tsx:
+   - Consolidated debug logging with consistent use of debug flag
+   - Improved log messages for better clarity and debugging
+   - Added isResetting state to debug logs
+   - Removed redundant log messages
+   - Simplified log objects to only include necessary information

+3. Editor.tsx:
+   - No obsolete code or redundancies found
+   - Component is well-structured and follows best practices

+### Benefits of Cleanup
+- Reduced code duplication
+- More consistent debugging experience
+- Better error tracking and debugging capabilities
+- Smaller bundle size by removing redundant code
+- Clearer and more maintainable codebase